 High repair costs

-Reason enough to close everything well.
+Reason enough to close everything off properly.
 You can already prevent a lot of suffering by having a good overview of the entire IT landscape and data flows, physically switching off what you do not use on servers and updating all systems in time.
-Especially in the latter is the crux, because due to deferred updates, many systems no longer meet the most current safety protocols, with all its consequences that comes from it.
+Especially the last one is important, because due to deferred updates, many systems no longer meet the most current safety protocols, with all its consequences that comes from it.

 Security management software